alejandromumo/ProjectBD/README.md

 In order to connect to the database and access it, a .NET interface was implemented.
 Its main function is to expose the database's public stored procedures to the visual application that the user is running.

 ## Visualization
 The visual application developed for this project is not in the scope of this repository.
 Nonetheless, it was built using a Model-view-viewmodel pattern in C#.
+Refer to the project https://github.com/rodrigogonegit/ihcprojectUI